asizemore/aptviz/README.md

 * `bar_death`: Filtration value at which bar dies.

 **Optional**
 * `rep`: A list of `cell_id`s corresponding to simplices in the associated representative.
-This column is only used in a subset of plotting functions
+This column is only used in a subset of plotting functions.
 * <indicator_col>: Indicator column with entries = 0,1.
 Used to highlight bars with a certain property.
 Examples include `contains_node_of_interest`.
 * <continuous_prop>: Column containing a numeric property of each bar.
 Can be used to provide a color for bars instead `bar_dim`.